Poya403/Counter/README.md

-this is simple counter for counting everythings.
+this is simple counter for counting everything.